top of page

 Key Principles of Compliant Record Keeping

-3. Retention and Disposal - Each type of record has a defined retention period under law or policy.
+3. Retention and Disposal: Each type of record has a defined retention period under law or policy.
 After this period, records should be securely destroyed.
 Automating these timelines can prevent possible errors and data security concerns.

 Best Practices for Regulatory Compliance